jmfrancklab/pyspecdata/README.rst

 Installation for developers
 ---------------------------

-Once these are installed,
+Typically, we create a folder on the hard drive called ``git`` or ``git_repos``, where you will put all of your code and the pyspecdata folder that you are about to clone.
+After installing the packages via the anaconda prompt, move into your ``git`` folder and install pySpecData.
-to install from github, just ``git clone https://github.com/jmfranck/pyspecdata.git`` then move to the directory where setup.py lives, and do
+To install from github, just ``git clone https://github.com/jmfranck/pyspecdata.git`` then move to the directory where setup.py lives (``pyspecdata/``), and do
 ``python setup.py develop``.
 Make sure that this terminates with a successful message, and without any compilation errors.
+Note ``git clone https://github.com/jmfranck/pyspecdata.git`` is a git bash command and must be performed via the git bash terminal.
+Once the repo is cloned, return to the Anaconda prompt to run ``python setup.py develop``

 *Important note for conda on Windows 10:*
 For reasons that we don't understand, the Fortran compiler can give odd errors, depending on which terminal you are using to install.
 This appears to be Windows' fault, rather than conda's (?).
 We highly recommend trying both the Anaconda prompt, as well as the standard dos prompt (press start: type `cmd`) if you experience errors related to compilation.

-If you want to build the documentation, all run: `conda install -y -c conda-forge sphinx_rtd_theme sphinx-gallery`
+If you want to build the documentation, run: `conda install -y -c conda-forge sphinx_rtd_theme sphinx-gallery`

 Notes on compilation of compiled extensions